-1.6.1 Payments to the Principal Securities Collection Account and to the Interest Securities Collections Account
+1.6.1.
+Payment to the Securities Principal Collections Account and the Securities Interest Collections Account

-All principal redemption amounts, interest payments and any other amounts due for any reason in relation to the Securities will be credited by Monte Titoli or Clearstream (as the case may be) to the custodian bank in favour of the securities account opened and maintained in the name of the Covered Bond Guarantor, through specific segregated liquidator account, properly opened with Monte Titoli or Clearstream.
-The custodian bank automatically and promptly pays the collected amounts as follows:
+The Parties acknowledge that all sums by way of repayment of principal, payment of interest and other amounts due for any reason in respect of the Securities will be paid by Monte Titoli or Clearstream (as applicable) to the custodian bank, on the securities account in the name of the Transferee, through the specific segregated settlement account specifically opened in Monte Titoli or Clearstream.
+The custodian bank will automatically and promptly pay the sums collected:

-- any principal amount to the Principal Securities Collection Account; and - any interest amount to the Interest Securities Collection Account (jointly, the Securities Collection Accounts).
+- as repayment of principal to the Securities Principal Collections Account; - as payment of interest to the Securities Interest Collections Account.

-1.6.2 Further payments
+1.6.2 Other payments

-If, for any reason, the Servicer receives any collections other than those described above, the Servicer shall carry out a reconciliation of the amounts received within 20 (twenty) days from the receipt of such amounts by the Debtors and credit to the relevant Securities Collection Account, in respect of principal and interest, such sums received and reconciled within 3 (three) Business Days following the reconciliation of such amounts and with value date corresponding to the collection date by the Servicer.
+If, for whatever reason, the Servicer receives Collections other than those referred to in point 1.8.1, the Servicer will carry out the reconciliation of the received Collections within 20 (twenty) calendar days from the receipt of those amounts by the Borrowers and will credit the related Securities Collections Account, according to whether they relate to principal or interest, with the amounts received and reconciled within 3 (three) Business Days from the date of reconciliation and with value date equal to the date of collection by the Servicer.

-1.6.3 Collection verification
+1.6.3 Verification of payment of collections

-Further to any payment date of each Security, as set forth under the relevant Securities documents, the Servicer will verify that the amounts due as principal, interest or for any other reason due in relation to each Security have been credited on the relevant Securities Collection Account, in respect of principal and interest, with value date corresponding to the relevant payment date of each Securities, as set forth under the relevant Security documents.
+Subsequent to each payment date of the Securities, in accordance with the provisions of the respective Supporting Documents of the Securities, the Servicer must verify that the amounts due in respect of principal, interest and for any other reason in relation to the Securities have been credited in full to the related Securities Collections Account, according to whether they relate to principal or interest, with value date equal to the related payment date of the